Licensed Clinical Psychologist in Burlington, Vermont

 Career Development and Personal Growth

-Cody's background in career counseling and vocational rehabilitation informs his approach to career development.
+Cody’s background in career counseling and vocational rehabilitation informs his approach to career development.
 Having worked extensively with individuals seeking to optimize their careers, Cody provides expert guidance on navigating career transitions, setting achievable goals, and fostering long-term professional growth.
+He emphasizes aligning career development with each client’s personal goals and preferences, ensuring that career choices and advancement strategies are tailored to individual aspirations and needs.
 His consulting services are especially valuable for those looking to advance in their careers while maintaining a balanced, fulfilling personal life.

 Therapeutic Expertise and Assessment

 As a recognized specialist in psychological assessment, Cody offers deep insights into the Collaborative Assessment process, helping clients better understand themselves and their relationships.
+He utilizes a range of tests to assess symptoms and provide an accurate diagnosis, ensuring that each client receives tailored recommendations and support.
+Executive function coaching helps individuals with ADHD and neurodiversity improve their productivity.
 His therapy practice focuses on guiding individuals through life transitions, relationship challenges, and personal growth.
-Whether you're seeking individual therapy or couples counseling, Cody's approach centers on fostering emotional insight and building a strong foundation for future growth.
+Whether you’re seeking individual therapy or couples counseling, Cody’s approach centers on fostering emotional insight and building a strong foundation for future growth.

 In addition to his expertise in assessment-based therapy, Cody is highly regarded for his work with neurodivergent individuals, including those with ASD and ADHD.
 His understanding of neurodivergence informs his therapeutic work, offering specialized care for those navigating unique cognitive and emotional challenges.